powerlim2/coursera/algorithms/assignments/Exercises/1_Union_Find/README.md

     5 9 2 3 4 5 6 9 8 9

 Weighted Quick Union determines which one to be child of the other based on the size of nodes.
 Check out the largest nodes and see if that makes sense to you.
-Can the larger node be a child of smaller node?
+Can a larger node be a child of a smaller node?
 (Prove by Contradiction)